 Few thoracic surgeons or institutions have any extensive experience with this procedure.
 MT is a complex procedure that is performed in a difficult, unfamiliar anatomic location and is associated with very high morbidity and mortality.
 However, as described in multiple series in the literature, curative and palliative resections of advanced or recurrent carcinomas in this region can be accomplished with acceptable outcomes.
 Often the patient will experience a prolonged recovery with a high risk of associated serious complications.
 MT requires dedicated postoperative care delivered by experienced medical and nursing teams.
 With a successful outcome, however, the functional result is the equivalent of laryngectomy.1 When undertaking this radical procedure, one must show good clinical judgment in patient and case selection.
 Also, it is imperative to determine whether the procedure is being done for cure or palliation because 1 or 2 cm of length can change the complexion of the procedure.

 PATIENT CHARACTERISTICS, INDICATIONS, AND ONCOLOGIC PRINCIPLES

 Patients must be selected carefully, and the surgeon’s preoperative preparation should be meticulous.
 The typical patient requiring an anterior MT usually is afflicted with an advanced cervicothoracic malignancy involving either the thyroid, larynx, pharynx, trachea, or esophagus that often invades adjacent structures (Fig. 64-1).
-It also can be a recurrent tumor at the ...
+It also can be a recurrent ...